About the AmCham MENA Council

 The idea behind the Council is to foster regional cooperation, while coordinating efforts among AmChams to promote greater business opportunities between the United States and the Middle East North Africa region.
 The Council's goals and values include commitment to free trade, opening of regional markets, protection of intellectual property rights, and accession to international agreements.
 Free trade agreements (FTAs) between MENA countries and the United States are also a priority for the Council.

-In 2006 AmCham Bahrain joined the council, followed by AmCham Abu Dhabi in December 2009 and AmCham Palestine in 2012.
+In 2006, AmCham Bahrain joined the council, followed by AmCham Abu Dhabi in December 2009, AmCham Palestine in 2012, and AmCham Qatar and AmCham Dubai in 2019.

 The President of AmCham Abu Dhabi is Chairman of the Council, and the President of AmCham Bahrain is the Council's Vice-Chairman.
 Additionally, the Regional Coordination Office for the Council resides with AmCham Egypt.